What if I told you that RIGHT NOW—in the middle of a crisis—is the PERFECT time to double-down on customer success stories?

 Workamajig’s customers love their product, so hearing high praise during an interview isn’t new per se… but what we don’t always capture is this beautiful moment of hyper-relevant real-world applicability.

-Businesses are struggling right now.
+Businesses are struggling.
 Key decision-makers are looking for any piece of flotsam they can cling to that will help them keep their head above water.
 What these people don’t care about are vapid words of encouragement and platitudes that sound smart but do nothing to solve their problems.

 What they want—what most of us want right now—is a way to get back to normal without sacrificing the health and safety of customers, colleagues, and employees.
 They want concrete solutions.